PlanktoScope/PlanktoScope/docs/battery_power.md

 - Adjustable power supply on 12V : 1800mA measured

 !!!Warning
     The value measured on the big power supply is very high and makes the voltage drop to 6V.
-We should understand why this happens to use it.
+In the futur we should understand why this happens to use it.

 ## First estimation of the battery life